dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Perfection is not attainable, but if we chase perfection we can catch excellence..</q>
+<q>It is easy to sit up and take notice, What is difficult is getting up and taking action.</q>
 <hr/>
-<p>Last updated at 2022-07-12 00:58:25 UTC</p>
+<p>Last updated at 2022-07-13 00:54:19 UTC</p>